Thegn

-In later Anglo-Saxon England, a thegn or thane (Latin minister) was an aristocrat who ranked at the third level in lay society, below the king and ealdormen.
+In later Anglo-Saxon England, a thegn, or thane (minister), was an aristocrat who ranked at the third level in lay society, below the king and ealdormen.
 He had to be a substantial landowner.
 Thanage refers to the tenure by which lands were held by a thane as well as the rank; an approximately equivalent modern title may be that of baron.

 The term thane was also used in early medieval Scandinavia for a class of retainers, and thane was a title given to local royal officials in medieval eastern Scotland, equivalent in rank to the child of an earl.

 Etymology

 Thegn is only used once in the laws before the reign of King Æthelstan (924–939), but more frequently in charters.
 Apparently unconnected to the German and Dutch word dienen ('to serve'), H. M. Chadwick suggests "the sense of subordination must have been inherent... from the earliest time".
 It gradually expanded in meaning and use, to denote a member of a territorial nobility, while thegnhood was attainable by fulfilling certain conditions.

 An Anglo-Saxon Dictionary describes a thane as "one engaged in a king's or a queen's service, whether in the household or in the country".
 It adds: "the word... seems gradually to acquire a technical meaning... denoting a class, containing several degrees".